rennoraudmae/SuperHajusSudoku/README.md

 8. If all the blanks are filled then push the button {Join game}.
 9. Finally the sudoku game_field will appear and you can start to play.
+10. For playing, you must follow the rules of sudoku, if you didn't know yet how to play then just type into google search sudoku basics or something and then you can start to guess numbers.
+Server will send you feedback numbers on gamefield.

 **Second Option to join the game, if game is already created**